Turing Robot: Customized features of the Turing Robot

 Features of the Turing Robot include personalized settings, keyword filtering, robot training, accuracy rate setting, and data statistics.

 Application scenarios

-Currently, there are more than 15 application cases for the Turing Robot, including smart robots, toys, vehicle systems, QQ robots, smart home, and smart custom service.
+Application cases for the Turing Robot could include smart robots, toys, vehicle systems, QQ robots, smart home, and smart custom service.

 Turing OS

-Turing OS is an intelligent robot operating system whose design is based on simulating the thinking mode and emotional recognition of humans, which provides natural and friendly multimode human-machine interaction methods.
+Turing OS is an intelligent robot operating system whose design is based on simulating the thinking mode and emotional recognition of humans, which provides natural and friendly multi-mode human-machine interaction methods.
 It includes a thinking enhancement engine, an affective computing engine and a self-learning engine.

 Multimodal interactions

-Turing OS introduces new multimodal interaction for robots that is closer to human capability that prior technology.
-With Turing OS installed, robots can understand voice, text, images, body movement, and other multimodal data from external sources such as humans.
+Turing OS introduces new multi-modal interaction for robots that is closer to human capability that prior technology.
+With Turing OS installed, robots can understand voice, text, images, body movement, and other multi-modal data from external sources such as humans.
 Meanwhile, they can provide simultaneous feedback, including through voice, text, and images.